Foundation / Corporation

 Shavlik Family Foundation

-Grants ranging from $1,000 to $30,000 to Minnesota nonprofits to implement any type of technology project that will improve how they meet their mission.
-These grants support innovative program initiatives or technology projects that improve operations, efficiency, fundraising, communications, data collection, or clients’ access to opportunities.
+Grants ranging from $1,000 to $30,000 to Minnesota nonprofits to implement innovative technology projects that will improve operations and foster efficient delivery of services and resources.
+Applicants must submit an LOI prior to applying.
+These grants support operating needs or innovative program initiatives utilizing technology to improve efficiency, operations, staff, fundraising, staff, and clients’ access to opportunities.

 Note: All projects should include detailed project implementation and budget plans.
 Websites or database projects that are to increase traffic, donors or program usage should also include a marketing and communications strategy.
 Database requests must also show how data migration from existing systems will be accomplished.
 Training of any type must be shown to be incorporated into organizational processes.